 An Ambitious Lack

-The meme at right has been around for a while.
+This meme of Marilyn Monroe has been around for a while.
 If the operative words are ‘women’, ‘men’, and ‘equal’, I like it.

 If the operative word is ‘ambition,’ then I reject it wholesale.